 What are SATS or Standard Assessment Tests and what do the levels mean?

 Key Stage 3 SATS involve formal tests or exams in English, Maths and Science.
-These test on work covered in years 7 to 9 inclusive.
+These tests on work covered in years 7 to 9 inclusive.

 Teacher assessments are also carried out in the subjects below:

-There is a table below which explains the attainment level expectations for the average child
+There is a table below from our educational consultants which explains the attainment level expectations for the average child

 By way of example, a child in Year 6 aged 11, who sits the Key Stage 2 SATS

 Gaining a level 4 indicates they are on track according to expect

 Gaining a level 5 indicates that they are ahead of expectations and may be a very able or gifted child